oh-my-fish/plugin-vi-mode/README.md

   appropriate X selection if possible)
 - etc.

+## Dependancy
+The paste function on the vi_mode_normal.fish function (bind p) wasn't working on my tests and to quickly solve the issue, xsel package was used to paste from clipboard.
+Still need some check on this regard.

 ## Author
 This mode has been created by [Ian Munsie][ian_github], the original file can be found [here][original].